cloudera-labs/terraform-cdp-modules/modules/terraform-azure-resource-group/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module for Azure Resource Group

-This module contains resource files and example variable definition files for creation of the Resource Group on Azure.
+This module contains resource files and example variable definition files for creation of a Resource Group on Azure.
 The module can be used for creation of the pre-requisite resources for Cloudera Data Platform (CDP) Public Cloud.

 ## Usage